 The Official Hansen Solubility Parameter Site

-For the practical formulatorWith the advent of HSPiP - Hansen Solubility Parameters in Practice which provides software, datasets and an eBook all in one package, the use of HSP has expanded considerably.
-The large HSPiP user community is always pushing the boundaries of what is possible and the package is now in its 4th major iteration.
+For the practical formulator, publications and patentsWith the advent of HSPiP - Hansen Solubility Parameters in Practice which provides software, datasets and an eBook all in one package, the use of HSP has expanded considerably and its predictive power is easier to apply.
+The number of publications and patents quoting HSPiP has grown rapidly in recent years - yes, HSPiP's predictive power extends to creating novel patents in a wide range of areas from cosmetics to vapour liquid equilibria.
+The large HSPiP user community is always pushing the boundaries of what is possible and the package is now in its 5th major iteration.
 Because so many improvements come from suggestions from the user community they all receive free upgrades to new versions.
 And with strong, free, technical support (including an initial 1-hr on-line live tutorial) the user community is able to develop its own skills base.
 But note that HSPiP would not have been possible without the "bible" of HSP - Charles Hansen's Hansen Solubility Parameters, A User's Handbook, 2nd Edition from 2007 - which has become a CRC Classic.

 Polymers, Nanoparticles, Solvents, DNA, Gloves, Skin ...HSP started life as an attempt to understand the solubility of polymers in solvents and solvent blends.
 The key early insight that two bad solvents could create a good solvent enabled totally new ways to work with polymers.
 But it became apparent that pigments, gloves, nanoparticles, DNA, skin, etc. could all be described in HSP terms and interactions not only with solvents but with plasticisers, aroma chemicals, food-stuffs etc. could all be helpfully described.
 That's why HSP are found just about everywhere that formulators are formulating.